 As a collaborative pianist, Dr. Chou performs locally and nationally with professional, amateur, and young musicians.
 For the bicentennial celebration of Edgar Allan Poe, she performed The Raven- A Monodrama for Mezzo-soprano, Viola, and Piano by Gerald Elias with the composer at the Philadelphia Academy of Fine Arts.
 In 2019, she is collaborating with Mark Davidson, principal trombonist of the Utah Symphony, in a series of recitals and on a recording project.

 Seeing how vibrant the nonprofit sector makes a community, she was honored to be asked to join the Utah Nonprofits Association Board of Directors to be a part of necessary conversations regarding our community and to represent the art and music sector of nonprofits in Utah.
 Dr. Chou is also an active member of Music Teachers National Association and volunteers as the chair of the 2020 MTNA National Conference Pedagogy Saturday– Young Professionals & Entrepreneurs track and serves on the planning committee of the MTNA Collegiate Chapters Symposium.

-Ms. Chou was on the piano faculty teaching group classes at East High School in Salt Lake City during the 2013-14 academic year.
+Dr. Chou earned a doctoral degree in Music and Human Learning—Piano Pedagogy Specialization from The University of Texas at Austin where she worked closely with Martha Hilley and Dr. Laurie Scott.
 She graduated from the Manhattan School of Music with a Master’s degree in piano performance where she also studied pedagogy with Carol Ann Aicher.
-She earned her Bachelor of Music degree from the University of Utah in Salt Lake City where she grew up after emigrating from Taiwan at the age of six.
-She is currently a doctoral candidate in the Music and Human Learning program at University of Texas at Austin specializing in piano pedagogy.
-Her dissertation topic is on intergenerational group piano learning environments.
+She has a Bachelor of Music degree from The University of Utah in Salt Lake City where she grew up after emigrating from Taiwan at the age of six and speaks Mandarin Chinese.